cvmfs-contrib/cvmfs-tutorial-2021/docs/01_introduction.md

 A read-writable copy of a CernVM-FS repository is (only) available on a *publisher* system, which can be the same system as the Stratum 0 server.
 Providing write access is done by means of a *union filesystem*, which involves overlaying a read-only mount of the CernVM-FS filesystem with a writable scratch area.
-Publishing is an atomic operation: adding or changing files in a repository is done by *ingesting* files and creating a *transaction* that records the changes.
+Publishing is an atomic operation: adding or changing files in a repository is done in a *transaction* that records and collectively commits a set of file system changes.

 In the [first hands-on part of this tutorial](02_stratum0_client.md) we will guide you through the process of creating a CernVM-FS repository,